maduhu/cloudstack-docs/rtd/source/concepts.rst

 -  Install hypervisor software on the host

--  Assign an IP address to the host
+-  Assign a management IP address to the host

--  Ensure the host is connected to the CloudStack Management Server.
+-  Connect the CloudStack Management Service to the host.

 About Primary Storage
 ~~~~~~~~~~~~~~~~~~~~~

+Primary storage pools store the virtual disks for all of the VMs running on
+the hosts.
+They can be either shared or local.

+Shared pools are accessed by a number of hosts simulataneously and each
-Primary storage is associated with a cluster, and it stores
+pool is generally associated with a specific cluster where they store the
-virtual disks for all the VMs running on hosts in that cluster.
+virtual disks for the VMs running on the hosts in that cluster.
 On KVM and VMware, you can provision primary storage on a per-zone basis.

-You can add multiple primary storage servers to a cluster or zone.
-At
+Local primary storage pools are pools of storage on the hypervisors themselves
+(one pool per host).

+At least one primary storage pool is required in each cluster (or potentially
-least one is required.
-It is typically located close to the hosts for
+zone).
+It is typically located close to the hosts for increased performance.
-increased performance.
-CloudStack manages the allocation of guest
-virtual disks to particular primary storage devices.
+CloudStack manages the allocation of guest virtual disks to particular primary
+storage pools.

 It is useful to set up zone-wide primary storage when you want to avoid
-extra data copy operations.
+extra data copy operations, However it can limit the total number of hosts
+which can reside in a particular zone.
 With cluster-based primary storage, data in
 the primary storage is directly available only to VMs within that
 cluster.
 If a VM in a different cluster needs some of the data, it must
 be copied from one cluster to another, using the zone's secondary
 storage as an intermediate step.
-This operation can be unnecessarily
+This operation can be time-consuming.
-time-consuming.

-For Hyper-V, SMB/CIFS storage is supported.
+For Hyper-V, only SMB/CIFS storage is supported.
 Note that Zone-wide Primary
 Storage is not supported in Hyper-V.

-Ceph/RBD storage is only supported by the KVM hypervisor.
-It can be used
-as Zone-wide Primary Storage.

 CloudStack is designed to work with all standards-compliant iSCSI and
 NFS servers that are supported by the underlying hypervisor, including,